| How to read your contact lens prescription:

 or a '-' (near-sighted) number.
 This number may sometimes

+be different for each eye.
 Base Curve (BC) refers to the amount

 of curvature a contact lens has.
 This number has a decimal